Plant seeds of justice in Israel and the West Bank, to honor or remember a loved one.

-In 2020, the situation on the ground, COVID-19, and the weather conspired to thwart our planting.
-Instead, our students visited the village of Dayr Aban with the human rights organization Zochrot and learned about the displacement of Palestinians from this village, as well as many others, in 1948.
+In 2020 and 2021, the situation on the ground, COVID-19, and the weather conspired to thwart our plantings.
+Because we could not physically plant the trees ourselves in 2021, we donated funds to local groups planting trees in Haribat Al-Nabi, a threatened Palestinian village in the South Hebron Hills, and in West Jerusalem at the Yad b’Yad Bilingual School.
+In 2020, our students visited the village of Dayr Aban with the human rights organization Zochrot and learned about the displacement of Palestinians from this village, as well as many others, in 1948.

-We also met with representatives of Muslala, a community center for local residents, artists and activists in central Jerusalem.
-We learned about sustainable urban agriculture and planted a fig tree and herbs in Muslala’s roof garden.
+In 2020, we also met with representatives of Muslala, a community center for local residents, artists and activists.
+We learned about sustainable urban agriculture and planted a fig tree and herbs in Muslala’s roof garden in West Jerusalem.

 We planned on planting trees with one of the families there, but the angry sky left the ground soaked and the family asked that we do that on another day and more suitable weather.
 That was right before the pandemic began.